Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

-Suppose that exactly one of threads $1$ and $t$ has a neighbor in $\Bconf$ that is not in $\O$.
+\textbf{Case 2:} Suppose that exactly one of threads $1$ and $t$ has a neighbor in $\Bconf$ that is not in $\O$.
 By symmetry, assume that it is 1.
 Further, assume that also $i\in \O$ and thread $i$ has a neighbor in $\Bconf$ that is not in $\O$ (the case when no such $i$ exists is easier).
 If $t$ is odd, then we put thread $i$ in position $t-2$, and fill the remaining odd positions arbitrarily from $\O$.
-If $t$ is even, then we put thread $i$ in position $t-2$, and fill odd positions 3 through $t-3$ arbitrarily from $\O$, except that we require that the thread in position $t-3$ not conflict with that in position $t-2$ (this is possible, since at most two threads in $\O$ conflict with thread $i$, and $\card{\O}\ge 7$).
+If $t$ is even, then we put thread $i$ in position $t-2$, and fill odd positions 3 through $t-3$ arbitrarily from $\O$, except that we require that the thread in position $t-3$ not conflict with that in position $t-2$; this is possible, since at most two threads in $\O$ conflict with thread $i$, and $\card{\O}\ge 7$.
+Note that here we put an element of $\O$ in position $t-2$, but not in position $t$.
 Again, we use Hall's Theorem to show that $H(B,\O)$ has a perfect matching.
 Now positions 2 and $t-1$ each have degree at least $r-3\ge 2$, and position $t-3$ has degree at least $r-1\ge 4$.
 All other positions have degree $r$.

-Suppose that one of threads $1$ and $t$ has two neighbors in $\Bconf$ that are not in $\O$, and the other has no such neighbors.
+\textbf{Case 3:} Suppose that one of threads $1$ and $t$ has two neighbors in $\Bconf$ that are not in $\O$, and the other has no such neighbors.
 (This will happen when $\Bconf$ consists of two cycles, each of length $t/2$.)
 By symmetry, assume that thread 1 has two neighbors in $\Bconf$ that are not in $\O$.
-We fill the odd positions arbitrarily with threads from $\O$ (here, and in the remaining cases, if $t$ is even, then we also require that the thread in position $t-1$ not conflict thread $t$ or with the color on $x_tx_{t+1}$).
+We fill the odd positions arbitrarily with threads from $\O$ (here, and in the remaining cases, if $t$ is even, then we also require that the thread in position $t-1$ not conflict with thread $t$ or with the color on $x_tx_{t+1}$).
 In $H(B,\O)$, position 2 has degree at least $r-4\ge 1$.
 Also, position $t-1$ has degree at least $r-2\ge 3$.
 All other positions have degree $r$.
 So $H(B,\O)$ has a perfect matching.

 Now we can assume that neither of threads 1 and $t$ has neighbors in $\Bconf$ that are not in $\O$.